yuhgto/monday-kitchen-sink/README.md

   3. Run `npm run build:generate-samples` to update sample code

 ### Working boilerplate:

+Use the following boilerplate to start a new sample:

 ```js
 import React, { useState } from "react";
 import mondaySdk from "monday-sdk-js";